 Can I install the film on double pane windows?

 All of our films with the exception of SXWF-BO Blackout Film, are safe for installation onto double or triple pane windows, Wire Glass, tempered glass, Plate glass and gas filled windows.

 What is the difference between air bubbles and water bubbles?

 Air bubbles are caused from improper squeegee technique or not applying enough wetting solution during install.
 If air is trapped from improper installation, simply peel the film back*, and reinstall following the recommended installation instructions (*Static Cling ONLY).

-Water bubbles are pockets of water trapped under the film during in installation or that collects after the film is installed and begins to dry.
-In most cases this should disappear in 5-7 days from date of install.
+Water bubbles are pockets of water trapped under the film during installation or that collect after the film is installed and begins to dry.
+In most cases, these should disappear in 5-7 days from date of install.

 What is the curing/dry time after the film has been installed?

 There may also be a small amount of water left behind the film, particularly with the thicker films.
 Please be patient.
-Although in most cases this occurs in 5-7 days, in rare cases this could take up to 60-90 days for the water to fully evaporate through the film.
+Although in most cases this evaporates within 5-7 days, in rare cases this could take up to 90 days for the water to fully evaporate through the film.

 How do I remove the clear protective liner from the film?

 To separate the liner from SOLYX® films, take two pieces of scotch tape and stick them opposite each other at one corner...then pull these two pieces of tape apart and the liner will separate from the film.
 The adhesive surface will now be exposed.
 Wet this adhesive surface.
 Do not let the film fall upon itself as it will stick if not wet and it will be hard to separate!